01872 273750

 Special Educational Needs and Disabilities (SEND)

 Our Special Educational Needs and Disabilities (SEND) work means that students with any such need are properly identified, supported and their progress and welfare is monitored.
-Students are very much involved in this process as well as their parents, through the Graduated Response: Assess, Plan, Do, Review Individual Education Planning process.
-We also have effective communication with our primary partner schools, that we ensure a positive and successful transition as students enter the secondary school phase.
+Students are very much involved in this process as well as their parents, through the Graduated Response: Assess, Plan, Do, Review process.
+We also have effective communication with our primary partner schools, to ensure a positive and successful transition as students enter the secondary school phase.

 Further details of the school’s SEND provision can be found in the Richard Lander School SEND policy document.